carolynbarbour/boundary-xamarin-test-project/README.md

 # Boundary Xamarin Exercise

-Use this skeleton application to complete your assigned task, it demonstrates a few concepts we use here at boundary and shows off an interaction between a webservice you will write and the data stored in a PostgreSQL database that you will use
+Use this skeleton application to complete your assigned task, it demonstrates a few concepts we use here at boundary and shows off an interaction between a graphql web service.

 ## Install the Source